Marker Logo

 Erected by National Park Service, US Department of the Interior.

 Location.
 42° 54.331′ N, 76° 51.695′ W. Marker is in Waterloo, New York, in Seneca County.
-Marker is on East Williams Street close to North Virginia Street, on the right when traveling east.
+It is on East Williams Street close to North Virginia Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Waterloo NY 13165, United States of America.
 Touch for directions.

-Photographed By Yugoboy, August 8, 2012
+Photographed by Yugoboy, August 8, 2012

 2. Women's Rights National Historic Park - M'Clintock House Marker